TreacherousNexus/mastodome/README.md

 ```
 git clone https://bitbucket.org/bobstechsite/mastodome.git
 ```
-You should now open the `DEVNOTES` file and install all the dependencies this package requires using your system's package manager and `pip`.
+You should now open the `DEVNOTES` file and install all the dependencies this package requires using your system's package manager and `pip3`.
 Once you've done so, navigate to the cloned directory and launch Mastodome with:
 ```
 python3 mastodome.py